 Initial Recognition of a Lease

-The lessee needs to measure and recognise a Lease Liability and a Right-of-Use Asset when entering into a lease.
+When creating lease accounting journal entries, the lessee needs to measure and recognise a Lease Liability and a Right-of-Use Asset when entering into a lease.

 Recognition of Lease Liability and Right-of-Use Asset